-22. Does civil and/or tax law require a foundation to spend a certain percentage of its overall assets within a certain period of time (e.g. within the next financial year)?
+23. Does civil and/or tax law require a foundation to spend a certain percentage of its overall assets within a certain period of time (e.g. within the next financial year)?
 In particular, can a foundation accumulate these expenses over a period of time (and if so, what kind of authorisation is required to do so)?

-Subject to § 62 AO, a public-benefit foundation shall in principle use its funds promptly for the taxprivileged purposes set out in its statutes.
+A public-benefit foundation shall in principle use its funds promptly for the tax-privileged purposes set out in its statutes.
 The use of funds for the acquisition or creation of assets serving the purposes set out in the statutes shall also constitute an appropriate use.
-Funds shall be deemed to have been used promptly where they are used for the tax-privileged purposes set out in the statutes by no later than two calendar or financial years following their accrual. (§ 55 (1) No. 5 AO)
+Funds shall be deemed to have been used promptly where they are used for the tax-privileged purposes set out in the statutes by no later than two calendar or financial years following their accrual (Section 55 (1) No. 5 AO).
+Organisations with annual revenues of no more than €45,000 are exempt from the requirement to use funds promptly.